Layng Martine Jr.

-The couple has three sons, one of whom is musician and producer Tucker Martine.

 Early life

 Martine Jr. was born in New York City in 1942.
 The eldest of five children, he grew up in Stamford, Connecticut.
 His mother wrote for a movie magazine and later a column called "Teen Scene" for Family Circle Magazine; his father sold advertising for a magazine called Babytalk and later worked for Dell Publishing Company.
 George T. Delacorte Jr., Dell founder, gave young Martine bundles of comic books; while reading those, Martine saw an advertisement for Cloverine Salve and greeting cards and sold these items and others door-to-door.